weilonge/fathom/docs/ruleset.rst

 Rulesets
 ========

 The top-level Fathom object is the ruleset, an unordered collection of rules.
-The plain old :class:`Ruleset` is what you typically construct.
-Then you call :func:`~Ruleset.against` to get back a :class:`BoundRuleset`, which is specific to a given DOM tree.
-From that, you pull answers.
+The plain old :class:`Ruleset` is what you typically construct, via the ``ruleset`` convenience function:

+.. autofunction:: ruleset(rule[, rule, ...])

-.. autoclass:: Ruleset
+.. autoclass:: Ruleset(rule[, rule, ...])

    .. autofunction:: Ruleset#against
    .. autofunction:: Ruleset#rules

+Then you call :func:`Ruleset.against` to get back a :class:`BoundRuleset`, which is specific to a given DOM tree.
+From that, you pull answers.

 .. autoclass:: BoundRuleset()